 Revenues are recognized when control of the promised goods or services is transferred to our customers in an amount that reflects the consideration we expect to be entitled to in exchange for those goods or services.
 At the inception of each contract, performance obligations are identified and the total transaction price is allocated to the performance obligations.
 Our contracts with customers may include multiple performance obligations.
 For such arrangements, we allocate revenue to each performance obligation based on its relative stand-alone selling price.
 We generally determine standalone selling prices based on the prices charged to customers.
 With respect to termination, we do not have the ability to cancel a contract for convenience.
 In general, customers can cancel for convenience upon the payment of a termination fee that covers costs and profit.
 It is rare for customers to cancel contracts.
-See Note 1, "Description of Business and Significant Accounting Policies - Significant Accounting Policies, §Revenue Recognition (Product and Service Revenue Recognition - Water Segment)," of the Notes for more detail on Water segment product and service revenue recognition.
+See Note 1, "Description of Business and Significant Accounting Policies - Significant Accounting Policies, §Revenue Recognition."